 Why can't CFL light bulbs be picked up with curbside recycling?

 Curbside collection cannot not pick up CFL's at the curb because CFL's have a high probability of breaking and releasing mercury into our trucks.
 Drivers exposed to mercury are in danger of negative health risks.
 Like for all hazardous materials, we need each resident to act responsibly and bring them to Charleston County's Environmental Management Convenience Centers.

-Water-base (latex) or oil-base paint, paint thinner, rust remover, turpentine and furniture stripper can be recycled at the County's any of Charleston County's eight convenience centers.
+Water-base (latex) or oil-base paint, paint thinner, rust remover, turpentine and furniture stripper can be recycled at the County's any of Charleston County's nine convenience centers.

 City of Charleston

 Town of Awendaw

 Town of Lincolnville

 Town of Meggett